manicminer/ansible-vars-plugin-aws/README.md

 Can be either a list of profile names, or a dictionary having profile names as keys, and each value being a dictionary of extra variables to inspect when selecting a default account for the current playbook (see below).
 When a list, no matching is performed and no credentials are set.

 `vpc_tags:`
 A list of tag keys to match when building a dictionary of VPC IDs.
 When specified, the global host variable `vpc_ids` contains a nested dictionary of resource IDs denominated by tag values.
-If not specified, no dictonary is set.
+If not specified, no dictionary is set.

 `subnet_tags:`
 A list of tag keys to match when building a dictionary of subnet IDs.
 When specified, the global host variable `subnet_ids` contains a nested dictionary of resource IDs denominated by tag values.
-If not specified, no dictonary is set.
+If not specified, no dictionary is set.

 `security_group_tags:`
 A list of tag keys to match when building a dictionary of security group IDs.
 When specified, the global host variable `security_group_ids` contains a nested dictionary of resource IDs denominated by tag values.
-If not specified, no dictonary is set.
+If not specified, no dictionary is set.

 `elb_target_group_tags:`
 A list of tag keys to match when building a dictionary of ELB target groups IDs.
 When specified, the global host variable `elb_target_group_arns` contains a nested dictionary of resource IDs denominated by tag values.
-If not specified, no dictonary is set.
+If not specified, no dictionary is set.

 # Global Variables